 Day 81.

-For the last many weeks I have hobbled out from my tent, I have had a bruised right heel and tight muscles, but somehow by the time I get my boots on my body seems to be back to full working condition, pain no longer evident.
+For the last many weeks, I have hobbled out of my tent.
+I have had a bruised right heel and tight muscles, but somehow, by the time I get my boots on, my body seems to be back to full working condition, pain no longer evident.

-I woke during the night to a sky full of stars, no city lights or pollution to dim the experience, but as I sat in the kitchen shelter with the light growing stronger it’s densely cloudy again, I’m no stranger to gloom on this long voyage.
-From my perch in the shelter I look straight across to Picton, plenty of orange lights on early, yesterday I had a view of three Cook Strait ferries simultaneously.
+I woke during the night to a sky full of stars, no city lights or pollution to dim the experience, but as I sat in the kitchen shelter with the light growing stronger, it was densely cloudy again.
+I’m no stranger to gloom on this long voyage.
+From my perch in the shelter, I look straight across to Picton, plenty of orange lights on early.
+Yesterday, I had a view of three Cook Strait ferries simultaneously.

 “Some of that grunting wasn’t me,” I said to the other camper, but it seems some clearly was.
-She maintains distance from me, my task of providing her reassurance she wasn’t going to be eaten by cannibals overnight having been accomplished there is no longer need to be friendly.
+She maintained distance from me and my task of providing her reassurance she wasn’t going to be eaten by cannibals overnight.
+Having been accomplished, there is no longer a need to be friendly.

 By the time the orange Picton lights disappear there’s already a few small boats making their slow way across the water, just dots from up here on the ridge top, no sound discernible.